tormach/hal_ros_control/README.md

 # ROS HAL interface

+This package provides interfaces to [Machinekit][machinekit] HAL from ROS.
+It is expected to realize these benefits:

+- Bring real-time control to ROS with Machinekit RTAPI
+- Run on inexpensive PC and ARM hardware
+- Enable setting up many robot hardware interfaces with configuration only, no programming
+- Leverage Machinekit's wide variety of real-time components:
+  - Hardware drivers:  EtherCAT, BeagleBone GPIO, Mesa Electronics AnythingI/O FPGA cards, PC parallel port
+  - Motor control:  quadrature encoders, step/direction, PWM generators, PID controllers
+  - Arithmetic:  limit position/velocity/acceleration, scale/offset,
+    low-pass filter, derivative/integral, multiplexer
+  - Logic:  and/or/xor/not, look-up tables, debouncer, flip-flop
+  - And many more, plus simple tools to write custom components in C

-This package provides interfaces to [Machinekit][machinekit] HAL.
-The `hal_hw_interface` HAL RT component extends [`ros_control_boilerplate`][ros_control_boilerplate] to control robot joints in HAL.
-The `hal_io_publisher` HAL user component publishes robot I/O pins from HAL to ROS using `std_msgs`.
+This package provides two main HAL components for interfacing with ROS, plus infrastructure to configure and run the system.
+The `hal_hw_interface` HAL RT component enables robot joint control by extending [`ros_control_boilerplate`][ros_control_boilerplate].
+The `hal_io` user component (non-real-time) enables simple robot I/O by connecting HAL input and output pins with `std_msgs` publishers and subscribers, respectively.

 [machinekit]:  http://machinekit.io
 [ros_control_boilerplate]: https://github.com/davetcoleman/ros_control_boilerplate

-## `hal_hw_interface`
+## The `hal_hw_interface` real-time component

-A ROS `hardware_interface::RobotHW` implementation for running robot hardware with Machinekit HAL in a real-time thread.
+The `hal_hw_interface` HAL component is a ROS `hardware_interface::RobotHW` implementation for controlling robot joints in a real-time context.

-This ROS package adds the following capabilities to Dave Coleman's `ros_control_boilerplate`:

-- Brings real-time control to ROS with Machinekit RTAPI
-- Runs on inexpensive PC and ARM hardware
-- Many robot hardware interfaces possible with configuration only, no programming
-- Use Machinekit's wide variety of hardware drivers:  EtherCAT, GPIO step/direction, Mesa AnythingI/O FPGA, and more

-The hardware interface is a subclass of the `ros_control_boilerplate` hardware interface.
-The `ros_control_boilerplate` control loop was too different to make sense to subclass, so it was rewritten from scratch, somewhat following the [`rtt_ros_control_example`][rtt_ros_control_example] and related [discussion][ros_control-130].
-The C++ HAL integration was done following examples by Bas de Bruijn and Mick Grant.
-The `hal_mgr` ROS node, which starts up the RTAPI and HAL apparatus, was inspired by Alexander Roessler's [`python-hal-seed`][python-hal-seed].
+The hardware interface is a subclass of Dave Coleman's `ros_control_boilerplate` hardware interface.
+The C++ HAL integration was done following examples by Bas de Bruijn and Mick Grant of the Machinekit project.
+The control loop runs in a HAL thread, and its design is inspired by the [`rtt_ros_control_example`][rtt_ros_control_example] and related [discussion][ros_control-130].
+The `hal_mgr` ROS node, which starts up the RTAPI and HAL apparatus, is based on Alexander Roessler's [`python-hal-seed`][python-hal-seed].

 [rtt_ros_control_example]: https://github.com/skohlbr/rtt_ros_control_example
 [ros_control-130]: https://github.com/ros-controls/ros_control/issues/130